Coachella Festival line-ups

 Coachella is a music festival organized by the Los Angeles-based concert promoter Goldenvoice (a subsidiary of AEG Live).
 It takes place annually at the Empire Polo Club in Indio, California.
 The event is known for its large art pieces and cutting-edge artists' performances.

 Line-ups

 All information taken from various sources.
 Headline performers are listed in Boldface.
+(W1) and (W2) indicate the artist only played Weekend 1 or Weekend 2 respectively on that stage.